mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 The rules for a scheme to be considered CCPP-compliant are summarized in this section.
-It should be noted that making a scheme CCPP-compliant is a necessary but not guaranteed step for the acceptance of the scheme in the pool of supported CCPP-Physics.
+It should be noted that making a scheme CCPP-compliant is a necessary but not guaranteed step for the acceptance of the scheme in the pool of supported CCPP Physics.
 Acceptance is dependent on scientific innovation, demonstrated value, and compliance with the rules described below.
 The criteria for acceptance of a scheme into the CCPP is under development.